IngmarBitter/defenders/md/GodAttributes/GodOmnicience.slides.md

 * Question: Does God know what creatures would freely do in any circumstance?
 * Proponents (e.g., Luis Molina) say yes
-* Opponents say God only has simple foreknowledge of what will happen
+* Opponents (Luther, Calvin) say God only has simple foreknowledge of what will happen

 ---